fcrespel/runtastic-export-converter/README.md

 To convert all sport sessions to GPX (here, in a `runtastic-export-gpx` directory):

     java -jar runtastic-export-converter-jar-with-dependencies.jar convert runtastic-export-20190807-000 all runtastic-export-gpx gpx

+To calculate overlapping sport sessions:

+    java -jar runtastic-export-converter-jar-with-dependencies.jar overlap runtastic-export-20190807-000

+The command above analyzes all sport sessions and searches for 'overlapping' sport sessions bounds on the bounds of each sport session.

+To calculate overlapping sport sessions and export them:

+    java -jar runtastic-export-converter-jar-with-dependencies.jar overlap runtastic-export-20190807-000 runtastic-export-gpx gpx

+The command above analyzes all sport sessions and searches for 'overlapping' sport sessions bounds on the bounds of each sport session.
+It further exports them into destniation path.
+The exported sport session contains all overlapping sport sessions.

 ## License